Traffic engineering (transportation)

 Typical traffic engineering projects involve designing traffic control device installations and modifications, including traffic signals, signs, and pavement markings.
-Examples of Engineering Plans include pole engineering analysis and Storm Water Prevention Programs (SWPP).
 However, traffic engineers also consider traffic safety by investigating locations with high crash rates and developing countermeasures to reduce crashes.
-Traffic flow management can be short-term (preparing construction traffic control plans, including detour plans for pedestrian and vehicular traffic) or long-term (estimating the impacts of proposed commercial/residential developments on traffic patterns).
+Traffic flow management can be short-term (preparing construction traffic control plans, including detour plans for pedestrian and vehicular traffic) or long-term (estimating the impacts of proposed commercial and residential developments on traffic patterns).
 Increasingly, traffic problems are being addressed by developing systems for intelligent transportation systems, often in conjunction with other engineering disciplines, such as computer engineering and electrical engineering.
+Traffic engineers also set a design speed for roads, and sometimes collect data that sets the legal speed limit, such as when the 85th percentile speed method is used.

 Traffic systems

 Traditionally, road improvements have consisted mainly of building additional infrastructure.
 However, dynamic elements are now being introduced into road traffic management.
 Dynamic elements have long been used in rail transport.
 These include sensors to measure traffic flows and automatic, interconnected, guidance systems to manage traffic (for example, traffic signs which open a lane in different directions depending on the time of day).
 Also, traffic flow and speed sensors are used to detect problems and alert operators, so that the cause of the congestion can be determined, and measures can be taken to minimize delays.
 These systems are collectively called intelligent transportation systems.